The ACA from ICAEW is internationally recognised as a premier financial business qualification in more than 160 countries around the world.

 The Case Study exam costs £260 sterling per sitting.

 You will need to buy the learning materials for the ACA exams.
-For the The Corporate Reporting and Strategic Business papers, the learning materials are a study pack which includes a study manual and a question bank.
-The 2015 study pack covers both modules and costs £150 sterling (plus postage and packing).
+For the Corporate Reporting and Strategic Business papers, the learning materials are a study pack which includes a study manual and a question bank.

-The Case Study 2015 learning materials cost £75 sterling (plus postage and packing) and consist of a study manual and practise case studies, a marks key and answer book.
+The Case Study learning consist of a study manual and practice case studies, a marks key and answer book.

 A number of tuition providers offer ACA tuition in a variety of delivery methods around the world.
 To find out what tuition is available in your region, please go to ACA tuition providers page.